Bridget Moynahan

-She starred in the ABC television series Six Degrees, which premiered in September 2006, and was taken off the schedule after just eight episodes.
-Since September 2010, she has starred as an assistant district attorney in the CBS drama Blue Bloods.
+Moynahan starred in the ABC television series Six Degrees, which premiered in September 2006, and was taken off the schedule after just eight episodes.
+From 2010 to 2024, she starred as Erin Reagan in the CBS police drama Blue Bloods.

 Early life

 Kathryn Bridget Moynahan was born April 28, 1971, in Binghamton, New York.
-She is the daughter of Irish Americans Mary Bridget (née Moriarty), a former school teacher, and Edward Bradley Moynahan, a scientist and former administrator at the University of Massachusetts Amherst.
+She is the daughter of Irish Americans Mary Bridget (née Moriarty), a former school teacher, and Edward Bradley Moynahan, a scientist and former administrator at the University of Massachusetts Amherst, and has described her family background as Irish-Catholic.
 Moynahan has an older brother, Andy, and a younger brother, Sean, who work as a computer programmer and potter, respectively.
 When Moynahan was around seven years old, her family moved to Longmeadow, Massachusetts, where she later attended Longmeadow High School, and was captain of the girls' soccer, basketball, and lacrosse teams, graduating in 1989.
 She has said that during her childhood, she was a "tomboy".

 Career

-Early work
+Modeling

-After graduating from high school, Moynahan pursued a modeling career despite admitting she had never read fashion magazines growing up.
-She had accompanied a friend to a modeling audition in Springfield, Massachusetts, and was signed by the modeling agency instead of her friend.
-She began her career appearing in department-store catalogs in Springfield, during which time she attended the University of Massachusetts Amherst.
+After graduating from high school, Moynahan pursued a modeling career despite having never read fashion magazines growing up.
+She accompanied a friend to a modeling audition in Springfield, Massachusetts and was signed by the modeling agency instead of her friend.
 Moynahan moved to New York City at age 18, and a year later, began appearing in magazines such as Vogue and Elle, and on covers of other widely known magazines.
 Her cover highlights include Vogue Paris (May 1993), Elle (October 1993), and Glamour (six times).

+Film and TV

-Discussing her early work in an interview given in July 2004, Moynahan said, "It was a crazy world that paid a lot of money.
+Discussing her modeling work in a July 2004 interview, Moynahan said, "It was a crazy world that paid a lot of money.
 I liked being a model, but I knew it would never last, so I looked into acting."

-During that time, she began doing soap and shampoo commercials, in addition to taking acting and art classes.
-She studied acting at the Caymichael Patten Studio in New York, and in 1999, made her TV debut as Natasha in HBO's romantic comedy Sex and the City.
-She later had a recurring role in the show, until the divorce of her character from Mr. Big (Chris Noth).
+She began doing soap and shampoo commercials in addition to taking acting and art classes.
+She studied acting at the Caymichael Patten Studio in New York and made her TV debut in 1999 as Natasha in HBO's romantic comedy Sex and the City.
+She later had a recurring role in the show until the divorce of her character from Mr. Big (Chris Noth).
 The following year, she appeared in smaller film roles, including having parts in In the Weeds and Whipped.